Liverpool Walton

 Community Hall

-Ideal for conferences, a classroom, a training room and a canteen.
+Ideal for smaller conferences, a classroom, a training room and a canteen.
 There is servery area through the wall to Kitchen 2.

 The Community Hall costs £20/hour.